w3c/wai-website/pages/fundamentals/introduction/index.id.md

 changelog: /fundamentals/accessibility-intro/changelog/ # Do not change this

 # In the footer below:
-# Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
 # Translate the other words below, including "Date:" and "Editor:"
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 # Do not change the dates in the footer below.